maddo/maddo.github.io/_posts/2015-06-19-first-impressions-of-the-evoluent-vertical-mouse.md

 layout: post
 ---

+# First Impressions of the Evoluent Vertical Wireless Mouse

-After playing with plan9's editor Acme, who's radicalized usage of mouse buttons one, two and three (check out <a href="">this video</a> as well as my friends <a href="">series of posts about Acme</a>), I started looking around for a 3-button mouse -- that is, a mouse which separates the middle button from the scroll wheel.
+After playing with plan9's editor Acme, who's radicalized usage of mouse buttons one, two and three (check out <a href="http://research.swtch.com/acme">this video</a> as well as my friends <a href="http://echosa.github.io/blog/2014/06/18/lets-try-acme-ep-0-research/">series of posts about Acme</a>), I started looking around for a 3-button mouse -- that is, a mouse which separates the middle button from the scroll wheel.

 The first mouse I found was was <a href="http://www.amazon.com/gp/product/B00007DTC6">this simple IBM 3-button mouse</a>\*, with a "scroll point" separate from the middle button.
 However, that's been slow to arrive, and something else shiny caught my eye, in the meantime.
 Enter: <a href="http://evoluent.com/products/vm4rm/">the Evoluent vertical mouse</a>\*!